whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-21-Popsugar-Must-Have-Subscription-Box-March-2016-Review-Coupon.md

 <DD>Value $4.49</DD>
 </DL>

 <p>First off, the packaging looks cool and I'm already loving this toothpaste.
 Then as I opened the box, I'm pleasantly happy that the toothpaste tube itself is also silver and looks cool as well.
-I was actually unboxing this as I was packing and getting ready for my trip to Europe and I immediately packed this to bring with me.
-I have now used it daily and must say that this is my favorite toothpaste right now and I will definitely be buying more!</p>
+I was actually unboxing this as I was packing and getting ready for my trip to Europe last week and it went straight into my suitcase.
+I have now used it daily and must say that this is my favorite toothpaste currently and I will definitely be buying more!</p>

 <br>